bortolo/Three-tier-app-infrastructure/terraform_test_AWS/FullApplication/RDS/README.md

 If you do not have npm yet installed please follow this [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-Update `dbseed.js` and `index.js` with your RDS inputs (if you user the `set_db_credentials.sh` script you just need to update `<your-db-endpoint>`):
+Update both `dbseed.js` and `index.js` with your RDS inputs:
 ```
+// [LOOK HERE] - Update the code with your data before to run it
 const con = mysql.createConnection({
-    host: "<your-db-endpoint>",                  //Find this info in terraform output or in the db panel Connectivity&Security (don't add port)
-    user: "<admin-name>",                        //The user name you defined during provisioning
-    password: "<your-rds-instance-password>"     //The password you defined during provisioning
+  host: "<your-rds-endpoint>",    // Pick up this value from AWS console or look at the output of terraform apply
+  user: "<admin-user-for-db>",    // This must be the same value as the one you set up in your .tfvars file
+  password: "<password-for-db>",  // This must be the same value as the one you set up in your .tfvars file
 });
 ```
 Run `dbseed.js` to create the table